thibaultdarcillon/thibaultdarcillon.github.io/_pages/research.md

 ## Work in progress

 - "Job Quality, Bargaining Power, and Capital Ownership Structure: Evidence from Establishment-Level Data in France, 2005-2023" (with Yasmine <span class="smallcaps">Mohamed</span>) [in revision]

+- "Dismantling the European mode of development: digital capitalism, platform work, and the role of the state in Ireland and Spain (1970–2023)" (with Blanca <span class="smallcaps">Lozano Navarro</span>)

 - "Political Involvement and Formation of Taxation Preferences" (with Bilal <span class="smallcaps">El Rafhi</span>)